tim-field/graphql-wp/README.md

 This is a WordPress Plugin that exposes a GraphQL endpoint at **/graphql**

 Uses this excellent [graphql-php](https://github.com/webonyx/graphql-php) library.

+Supports Relay Connetions interface.

 ## Install
 `composer require mohiohio/graphql-wp`